 I worked in the production and delivery of live educational satellite broadcasts from The Congo to secondary schools across the nation as on site collaborator with VideoLinx Communications.
 While there I designed and implemented an Internet-based video room and equipment reservations and rental database system.

 I was instrumental in the design, construction, implementation and operational testing of remote warfare simulations for the U.S. Army at Fort Belvoir, VA.
 These video-wall presentations combined live and stored video across secure military satellite connections between bases worldwide.
 Working with VideoLinx, the Department of the Army, Raytheon Corporation and SAIC, my duties included design, sourcing, acquisition and assembly of audio and video equipment racks and secure communications interfaces.
+We were eventually tasked with live participation during the live execution of the exercises at the Ft.Belvoiir facility.

 During my years as a trainer, public speaker and workshop leader for National Seminars Group, the continuing education division of Rockhurst University, I “turned on the lights,” for thousands of people, nationwide, helping them cut through the techno-babble and acronyms surrounding the Internet and related technologies.
 My programs have been described as informative, inspiring and exciting, and never boring.